adrianparker/YouWealthData/README.md

 # YouWealthData

 ## Project status
 Work in progress.
-As at July 2019 this program does nothing.
+As at May 2021 this program does nothing but is once again being worked on.

 ## BNZ API Key
-You will need your own BNZ Fund Unit Prices API Key to use this application.
-As at July 2019, I use the API Key that BNZ make available in the public source of their website.
-(Visit https://www.bnz.co.nz and view source)
+You will need access to a BNZ Fund Unit Prices API Key to use this application.
+BNZ (I believe intentionally) make a key publicly available in the source of https://www.bnz.co.nz - look at the value assigned to 'apiKey' of window.__bootstrap in a script tag.

 ## Installation
-Ensure you have node installed. (v10.16.0 is the version app is developed against, but anything modern should be fine).
+Ensure you have node installed.
+(Any modern version should be fine).
 Clone the repo to a local directory.
 Change into that directory.
 Use npm to install the application.

 ```
 cd YouWealthData